Tautulli/Tautulli/README.md

 ## Feature Requests

-1. Search for similar existing 'issues', feature requests can be recognized by the blue `enhancement` label.
+Feature requests are handled on [FeatHub](http://feathub.com/drzoidberg33/plexpy).

+1. Search the existing requests to see if your suggestion has already been submitted.
-2. If a similar request exists, post a comment (+1, or add a new idea to the existing request).
+2. If a similar request exists, give it a thumbs up (+1), or add additional comments to the request.
 3. If no similar requests exist, you can create a new one.
-4. Provide a clear title to easily identify the feature request.
+Make sure to provide a clear title to easily identify the feature request.
-5. Tag your feature request with `[Feature Request]` so it can be identified easily.

 ## License

 This is free software under the GPL v3 open source license.
 Feel free to do with it what you wish, but any modification must be open sourced.
 A copy of the license is included.

 This software includes Highsoft software libraries which you may freely distribute for non-commercial use.
 Commerical users must licence this software, for more information visit https://shop.highsoft.com/faq/non-commercial#non-commercial-redistribution.